project-akri/akri/docs/building.md

 # Akri Build
 Building Akri, whether locally or in the automated CI builds, leverages the same set of `make` commands.

-In essence, there are 3 types of builds for Akri:
+In essence, Akri components can be thought of as:
-1. Core components
+1. Runtime components
     1. Rust code: containers based on Rust code are built using `Cargo cross` and subsequent `docker build` commands include the cross-built binaries.
         > Note: For Rust code, build/Dockerfile.* does NOT run `cargo build`, instead they simply copy cross-built binaries into the container
     2. Other code: these containers can be .NET or python or whatever else ... the build/Dockerfile.* must do whatever building is required.
-2. Intermediate builds: these containers are used as part of the build process and are not used in production explicitly
+2. Intermediate components: these containers are used as part of the build process and are not used in production explicitly

-## Core components
+## Runtime components
-The core Akri components are the containers that are downloaded at runtime to provide Akri's functionality.
+The Akri runtime components are the containers that provide Akri's functionality.
 They include the agent, the controller, the webhook,  the brokers, and the applications.
-The majority of Akri component code is written in Rust, but there are several components that are written in .NET or python.
+The majority of Akri runtime components are written in Rust, but there are several components that are written in .NET or python.

-All of the core components are built with a `make` command.
+All of the runtime components are built with a `make` command.
 These are the supporting makefiles:
 * `Makefile`: this provides a single point of entry to build any Akri component
 * `build/akri-containers.mk`: this provides the build and push functionality for Akri containers
 * `build/akri-rust-containers.mk`: this provides a simple definition to build and push Akri components written in Rust